devodo/DivertR/README.md

 # Feature Summary

-1. Test double proxy framework for mocking, faking, stubbing, spying, etc.
+1. Test double proxy framework for mocking, faking, stubbing, spying, etc. [[more]](./docs/Via.md)
-2. Method call interception and diversion with optional relay back to the original target.
+2. Proxies that wrap and forward to root (original) instances so tests run against the integrated system whilst modifying and spying on specific parts as needed. [[more]](./docs/Via.md#proxy)
-3. Dynamic update and reset of proxies in a running application enabling changes between tests without requiring restart and initialisation overhead.
+3. A lightweight, fluent interface for configuring proxies to redirect calls to delegates or substitute instances. [[more]](./docs/Via.md#redirect)
-4. Simple plugging of proxy factories into the dependency injection container by decorating and wrapping existing registrations.
+4. Dynamic update and reset of proxies in a running application enabling changes between tests without requiring restart and initialisation overhead. [[more]](./docs/Via.md#reset)
-5. Proxies that wrap and forward to root (original) instances so tests run against the integrated system whilst modifying and spying on specific parts as needed.
+5. Leveraging .NET ValueTuple types for specifying named and strongly typed call arguments that can be passed and reused e.g. in call verifications. [[more]](./docs/Via.md#named-arguments)
-6. A lightweight, fluent interface for configuring proxies to redirect calls to delegates or substitute instances.
+6. Method call interception and diversion with optional relay back to the original target. [[more]](./docs/Via.md#relay)
-7. Recording and verifying proxy calls.
+7. Simple plugging of proxy factories into the dependency injection container by decorating and wrapping existing registrations. [[more]](./docs/DI.md#via-registration)
-8. Leveraging .NET ValueTuple types for specifying named and strongly typed call arguments that can be passed and reused e.g. in call verifications.
+8. Recording and verifying proxy calls. [[more]](./docs/Verify.md)

 # Example Usage